liquidprompt/liquidprompt/README.md

 source liquidprompt/liquidprompt
 ```

-To use it everytime you start a shell add the following line to your
+To use it every time you start a shell add the following line to your
 `.bashrc` (if you use bash) or `.zshrc` (if you use zsh):

 `source ~/liquidprompt/liquidprompt`